acornejo/pybz/README.md

 ## pybz hangs

-In some systems where a keyring is not available, I've seen the `keyring` package hang on import.
-To prevent this, simply disable the `use_keyring` option in the pybz initialization file, and do not specify this option in the command line.
+The python keyring has been known to hang on systems where no keyring can be found.
+To prevent this, simply disable the `use_keyring` option in the `pybz` configuration file, and do not specify this option in the command line.
 To see if this is your problem, open up a python console and import the keyring module.

     $ python
     Python 2.7.10 (default, Jul 13 2015, 12:05:58)